Skip to main content

 Professor Iva Blažević, PhD, University of Pula,

 This book is published under a Creative Commons International licence (CC BY).
-This licence allows you to remix, edit, and build upon this work but you must credit the original authors using the reference in ‘Please cite us by’.
+This licence allows you to remix, edit, and build upon this work but you must credit the original authors using the reference in ‘Please cite us by’, shown above.

 Comments